tgourley/StartupConnectionApp/Documentation/Deployment.md

 ### Database

-1. To run the PostgresSQL server start up the ‘pgAdmin’ application ( If first time startup perform step two as well )
+1. To run the PostgresSQL server start up the ‘pgAdmin’ application ( If first time startup perform step two as well ).
 2. Set a username and password for the local user.
+3. The backend will create the database based on the backend models.
+This will result in a schema being created called 'Users'.

 ## Backend